James Sutton (actor)

-James Cook (born 31 January 1983), better known as James Sutton, is an English actor, best known for playing John Paul McQueen in the Channel 4 soap opera Hollyoaks (2006–2008, 2012–2017, 2019–) and Ryan Lamb in the ITV soap opera Emmerdale (2009–2011).
+James Cook (born 31 January 1983), better known as James Sutton, is an English actor known as John Paul McQueen on Hollyoaks (2006–08, 2012–17 2019–present) and Ryan Lamb on Emmerdale (2009–2011).

 Early life

 Sutton was born James Cook on 31 January 1983 in Sutton Coldfield, Birmingham, the son of Jeanette and Donald Cook.
 It is from his hometown that he derived the stage name "Sutton".
 He has a younger brother and two younger sisters.
 He grew up in Haughton, Staffordshire, and attended King Edward VI School in Stafford.
 At the age of 14, he moved to Newport, Shropshire, where he attended the Burton Borough School.
-He went on to study drama at the Royal Welsh College of Music and Drama in Cardiff.
+He went on to study acting at the Royal Welsh College of Music and Drama in Cardiff.